 God has a sense of humor because those two lines were pink.
 After a few minutes of shock and disbelief, I immediately began a mental list of baby names to consider and ones to rule out.
-I hadn’t even fully come to terms with the idea that I was about to be a mother, but the desire to give my baby a name felt urgent.
-From that list, came the names I would eventually give to my two children.
+I hadn't fully come to terms with the idea that I was about to be a mother, but the desire to give my baby a name felt urgent.
+The names I would eventually give to my two children came from that list.

 It never occurred to me that my children would not keep those names for the entirety of their lives.

 I entertained the idea that someday marriage might come into their lives, and last names might change, but that was it.
 I didn't have the word transgender in my vocabulary, nor did I understand how it would come to impact my life.